1992 Football League Second Division play-off final: Second half

-Blackburn made the first change of the afternoon in the 67th minute when Gee came on to replace James.
+Leicester made the first change of the afternoon in the 67th minute when Gee came on to replace James.
 Atkins became the second player to be booked a minute later when he pulled back Mills.
 In the 71st minute, Blackburn cleared a long through but the ball fell to Thompson who passed the ball back to Grayson who struck wide of the left-hand post from around 20 yd.
 A minute later, Mills picked up a loose ball around the half-way line and ran into the Blackburn half unchallenged until Hendry brought him down outside the penalty area: the Blackburn defender was shown a yellow card for the foul.
 The resulting free kick from Thompson was headed over the bar by Walsh.
 Gee then headed the ball directly into the arms of Mimms from 8 yd.
 On 76 minutes, Atkins made a long pass which found Newell on the left flank in an advanced position: Newell ran on with the ball and his attempted chip was pushed away by Muggleton.
 On 77 minutes, a cross-field pass from Speedie was collected by Price on the edge of the Leicester City penalty area, but Muggleton gathered his low cross.
 Two minutes later May's long ball forward found Atkins in space but his diagonal shot was caught in the Leicester goal.
 With eleven minutes to go, Speedie was brought down by Grayson after being sent free down the left wing by a pass from Sellars.
 Speedie was then booked for pushing Grayson to the ground.
 Leicester's Gee then crossed from the corner of the Blackburn penalty area and Ormondroyd's header back across the face of goal was cleared by Hendry just ahead of Russell.
 With six minutes remaining, Newell passed to Atkins who ran into the area and was fouled by Muggleton who conceded the second penalty of the match.
 Sellars was then replaced by Richardson.
 Newell's spot kick was straight at Muggleton who deflected it onto the post, to keep the score at 1–0.
 Newell then received a goal kick from Mimms deep in Leicester territory, his cross was nudged on by Speedie to Atkins whose shot was tipped just past the post low to Muggleton's left.
 In the 89th minute, Tommy Wright's shot from inside the box went just over the Blackburn crossbar.
 Despite late pressure from Leicester City who were pushing for the equaliser, it was to no avail as the match ended 1–0 and Blackburn Rovers secured promotion.